geek-at/http2pic/README.md

 - Make sure the server has the "timeout" command.
 For debian this is available via ```apt-get install coreutils```
 - Download [this repo](https://github.com/chrisiaut/http2pic/archive/master.zip) and extract it somewhere on your webserver

+## Upgrade

+Whenever you come to this page you can just [download](https://github.com/chrisiaut/http2pic/archive/master.zip) the repo again and overwrite the existing files.
+Should work out of the box

 ## Usage

 After you extracted the contents of this repo to your webserver and can access the page and it will tell you how to use the API.